Occupational Therapy Interventions for Dementia

-Whether you work as an occupational therapist or COTA in home health, outpatient rehab, assisted living, or in a skilled nursing facility, you will encounter patients with a dementia diagnosis.
-If you work with primarily older adults, this might even be the majority of your patients.
+Whether you work as an occupational therapist or COTA in home health, outpatient, acute care, rehab, or in a long term care facility, you will certainly encounter patients with a dementia diagnosis or co-morbidity.
+If you work primarily with older adults, this might even be a large percentage of your patients.

-This post is broken out by the stages of dementia:
+This post is organized by the stages of dementia:

-For more in-depth information on all of the stages of Alzheimer’s (the most common form of dementia), check out the Alzheimer’s Association website.
+For more in-depth information on the stages of Alzheimer’s (the most common form of dementia), check out the Alzheimer’s Association website.
+I also want to note that there are many other forms of dementia, (currently over 100!) according to Alzheimer’s Disease International.
+To read more about the other most common forms, you can also check out their helpful resource here.

 Challenges to Keep in Mind

-I absolutely love working with patients with dementia.
-While it’s very rewarding and humbling, working with this diagnosis can be more difficult than working with younger adults.
+While working with people with dementia is very rewarding and humbling, working with this diagnosis can sometimes be more difficult than working with younger adults.

 Patients may become agitated, aggressive, or refuse working with you.
 It can take you a good amount of time to build a good therapeutic rapport with them.

-Once you get to know what works best for them, you can usually have better outcomes.
+Once you get to know what works best for them, you can improve the outcome of your session.

-One of the hardest parts about treating dementia is that you will not get the same carryover from your interventions that you would get with your patients that do not have dementia.
+One of the hardest parts about treating dementia is that you may not get the same carryover from your interventions that you would get with your patients that do not have dementia.

-An individual with a cognitive impairment, however, will not likely remember what you did in your session or carry-over the information.
+An individual with a cognitive impairment, however, may not remember what you did in your session or carry-over the information.

 Interventions for Early Stages of Dementia